Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 `((End OOC))`

 #### History
-In another curious case of ascending to the divine, Deoch was not always an ally to what are now known as the gods of the Octagram  [_(NitroTFD's "Gods de Temuair")_](../../../loures/Philosophy/NitroTFD-Gods-de-Temuair.md).
+In another curious case of ascending to the divine, Deoch was not always an ally to what are now known as the Gods of the Octagram  [_(NitroTFD's "Gods de Temuair")_](../../../loures/Philosophy/NitroTFD-Gods-de-Temuair.md).
 Originally what passes for a deity among the dubhaimid, Deoch the Corruptor whispered seductions into the ears of men, causing them to forsake the righteous path and descend into unholy debauchery.
 All of this changed upon his first encounter with Danaan.
 So brightly did the light of Danaan touch Deoch, that he shed his old ways and took up the mantle of inspiration.
-It is through this transformation that Deoch ascended into our savior, and took his rightful place in the octagram.
-No other being, mortal or immortal, changed the balance between Darkness and Light than Deoch.
+It is through this transformation that Deoch ascended into our savior, and took his rightful place in the Octagram.
+No other being, mortal or immortal, changed the balance between Darkness and Light more than Deoch.
 Likewise, it is his grand design which keeps Chadul imprisoned.

 Truly, without Deoch, we would all be lost to the darkness.

 #### Orders & Champions
 Given the chaotic nature of Deoch, finding something resembling an organized group established in his name was somewhat difficult.
 However, my tireless research stumbled upon some old manuscripts, detailing the founding of the Garamonde Theater Group.
 While members of this original group are rarely seen, the Suomi Troupe has taken up the mantle of keeping the traditions and ways of the playwrights alive to this day.

 No other Aisling exemplified the brilliance of our lord of fire, than Paladine Meatha, first High Priest to Deoch.
-Tales tell that simply being in his presence inspired some of the greatest Aisling minds to pen the greatest works of Temuair.
+Tales tell that simply being in his presence inspired some of the mightiest Aisling minds to pen the greatest works of Temuair.
 As a young Deoch priest, tales of his spark filled me with the greatest of imaginations.
-Without that early inspiration, who knows if this work would have been penned!
+Without that early inspiration, who knows if this work would have ever been created!

 #### Relationships
 Deoch allies with Glioca and Sgrios, holds enmity with Luathas and Fiosachd, and is opposed by Gramail†.
 Much like Gramail, the worship of Deoch has faded into obscurity, an telling sign of the times.
 As the spark fades, so too does the seal holding Chadul at bay.

 ## Intermediate Deities
-With the review of Gods well known and established in Temuair, now we move on to the exciting piece of this work.
+With the review of Gods well known and established in Temuair, now we move on to another exciting piece of this work.
 From this section forward, I will detail all I have gathered on the lost gods of Temuair.
 Whether rumor or fact, evidence of these deities exists in fragments, scattered throughout the lands.

 With such an introduction, we now move on to what I have coined the "Intermediate Deities".
-These beings, powerful in their own right, could have stepped into the pact of the octagram, but for whatever reasons did not.
-Ancient as the earthsea itself, their worship seems relegated only to insular remote communities.
+These beings, powerful in their own right, could have stepped into the pact of the Octagram, but for whatever reasons did not.
+Ancient as the earthsea itself, their worship seems relegated only to insular remote communities, if any worshippers can be found at all.

 ### __Belenus__
 Influence: The Sun, Dawn
 Symbol: An emblazoned golden eye
 Temple Location: Near Eingren Manor, in the Filth Forest
 Worshippers: Currently none

 `((Begin OOC))`